 - Make sure each contact has a number not shared with another contact, that is also how duplicate contacts can occur.

 - The person physically in possession of the phone you are texting/calling is the only person who will actually receive that communication, however, if you see more than one contact come up under Messages for that communication, that means there is more than one contact tied to that number in some way.

 - Watch your contact fields in your CRM/MRC contacts--first name in first name field, last name in last name field, cell number in mobile phone field, etc. And if you use a CRM that has a client ID column of some sort, make sure you eliminate/hide that field when bringing over clients to MRC.
 That will often create an error message because our platform doesn't have a contact field for any type of client id/account number.

-4. If importing a CSV to MRC make sure that file (i.e. excel spreadsheet) has minimal columns--first name, last name, mobile number, for example.
+4. If importing a CSV to MRC make sure that file (.csv of an Excel file) has minimal columns--first name, last name, mobile number, for example, and no commas.

 - The fewer and more accurate the columns, the easier, faster, and more accurate your import will be.

 - You can always go under that contact in MRC after the fact and edit/add contact information to it.